We at HWDSB take the safety of our students and staff seriously and follow public health recommendations when addressing COVID-19 and ventilation.

 2021 HWDSB CVRIS-EDU Ventilation Upgrades

 In April 2021, the Government of Canada announced plans to invest $525.2 million towards projects through the COVID-19 Resilience Infrastructure Stream – Education Related Projects (CVRIS-EDU) as part of Investing in Canada Infrastructure Program (ICIP).
 In addition, the Government of Ontario confirmed its contribution of more than $131.3 million to projects across Ontario.
 The funding announced includes almost $450 million for HVAC upgrades and improvements to air quality.

 HWDSB was successful in securing funding for ventilation upgrades and other pandemic-related projects.
-Ventilation improvements, such as new roof top units or classroom unit ventilators, are taking place at 30 locations as a result of this CVRIS-EDU funding.
+Ventilation improvements, such as new roof top units or classroom unit ventilators, are in the ‘Complete’ or ‘Close-out’ phase at 17 locations and in the ‘Construction’ phase at 13 locations as a result of this CVRIS-EDU funding.